Tony-Y/pytorch_warmup/examples/cifar10/README.md

   --no-progress         disable progress bar
   --no-gpu              disable GPU training.
 As default, an MPS or
                         CUDA device will be used if available.
+  --compile             optimize PyTorch code using TorchDynamo,
+                        AOTAutograd, and TorchInductor
 ```

 ```